 - Start by sweeping or vacuuming the floor to remove any dirt and debris.
 This will make it easier to clean and help prevent scratches.

 - Next, mix a small amount of mild detergent with warm water in a bucket.
 Dip a mop, soft cloth, or sponge into the solution and gently scrub the floor.
-Ensure to wash the mop or cloth before wiping the surface to avoid excess water.
+Wash the mop or cloth before wiping the surface to avoid excess water.

 - Once you’ve finished scrubbing the floor, wipe it dry with a clean, dry cloth.
 This will help prevent water spots and streaks from forming.

 - If you want to give your polyurethane floor a nice shine, consider using a furniture polish.
-Simply apply a small polish to a soft cloth and wipe it over the surface in a circular motion.
+Apply a slight polish to a soft cloth and wipe it over the surface in a circular motion.
 This will help restore the shine and protect the surface from dirt and grime.

 Cleaning Polyurethane Tables, Countertops, and Bartops